-The Small Business Development Center at Western directly impacts the local and regional economies through the nature of their work.
 The SBDC network tracks multiple outcome metrics for the businesses it interacts with.
 For the purposes of the impact analyses for this report only reported investment activity, which includes both cash and loan investments, are utilized.
-Western's SBDC clients reported \$12.9 million in dollars invested in 2018, which contributes nearly 2% of the entire university inputs.
+Western's SBDC clients reported \$7.3 million in dollars invested in 2022, which contributes 1.24 percent of the entire university inputs.